 Another jewel of Serbia is the National Park Fruška Gora which covers the territory of Vojvodina.
 It is famous for being the home to the historic city of Sremski Karlovci, plus is characterized by its forests and vineyards.
 Sixteen Orthodox monasteries are located nearby, which are famous for their architecture and treasures.
 Wine tasting is very popular in the region and other activities include biking, hiking, hunting and fishing.
 Being located just one hour from the capital and thirty minutes from Novi Sad makes the area very popular for tourists.

 Get spiritual at Serbian Mount Athos

 Ovčar-Kablar gorge is referred to this way as it contains more than thirteen medieval monasteries, which are known for their beauty and spectacular location.
 Ovčar spa is also located in the gorge, which has hot sulfuric water that is used as a treatment for healing various health problems.

 Take photos of the canyon of Uvac river

 The Uvac River is part of the Uvac Nature Reserve and it’s located in Western Serbia.
 Probably the greatest attraction of the canyon is its meanders, with some of the river bends angled at 270 degrees, and caves that form the longest cave system in Serbia.
 The biggest impression is the view overlooking the canyon.

 Founded in 1878, the museum has more than 3,000 ancient and modern items.
-The exhibits progresses from ancient findings through to medieval and modern history, while the outside of the museum features a display of numerous tanks and armoured cars, mostly from WW2.
-The museum is located inside the Belgrade Fortress which makes it a popular visit from visiting tourists.
+The exhibits progresses from ancient findings to medieval and modern history, while outside the museum features a display of numerous tanks and armoured cars, mostly from WW2.
+The museum is located inside the Belgrade Fortress which makes it a popular stop from visiting tourists.